yukikitayama/react/README.md

 **Type predicate**, `function name(props: SomeProps | OtherProps): props is SomeProps { return boolean }`

 **Polymorphic component** means a wrapper component where we don't know in advance which component it will wrap.
-It should be able to wrap all kinds of components. `import { type ElementType } from 'react';` for **identifier** of JSX components.
+It should be able to wrap all kinds of components. `import { type ElementType } from 'react';` for **identifier** of JSX components. `ElementType` is name of component. `ReactNode` is JSX component itself.